megaport/terraform-provider-megaport/docs/resources/vxc.md

 Required:

-- `service_key` (String) The service key of the partner configuration.
+- `service_key` (String, Sensitive) The service key of the partner configuration.
 Required for Azure partner configurations.

 <a id="nestedatt--a_end_partner_config--google_config"></a>